top of page

 HousingDrives: A Regional Housing Assessment

 With changing demographic and employment characteristics expected over the years ahead, it is important for the region’s stakeholders to understand the various types of housing available in our region and the policies and trends that influence our future housing needs.
-Tri-County is developing a Regional Housing Assessment of the three-county area to better understand these existing trends and barriers in today's housing market.
+Tri-County has developed a Regional Housing Assessment of the three-county area to better understand these existing trends and barriers in today's housing market.

-The outcome of this project will provide economic developers, housing and real estate professionals, municipal leaders, and other community organizations the data needed to make informed decisions that support meaningful development choices and housing opportunities.
-The project began in October 2021 and is scheduled for completion in June 2022.
-Visit HousingDrives for information on on the project, including opportunities for the public and community leaders to learn more and get involved!
+The outcome of this project provides economic developers, housing and real estate professionals, municipal leaders, and other community organizations the data needed to make informed decisions that support meaningful development choices and housing opportunities.
+The project began near the end of 2021 and concluded public engagement opportunities in fall 2022.
+Visit HousingDrives for more information.

 Past Initiatives